 Bachelor of Science in Materials Science and Engineering

-The materials science and engineering undergraduate program offers a BS degree in Materials Science and Engineering with concentrations in Polymer and Fiber materials, Structural and Functional materials and Biomaterials.
+The materials science and engineering undergraduate program offers a BS degree in Materials Science and Engineering with concentrations in Polymer and Fiber materials, Structural materials, Functional materials, and Biomaterials.
 This versatile degree combines instruction in the fundamentals of ceramic, metallurgy, and polymer and fiber science and engineering with specialized knowledge and skills, including nano-, bio-, composite, electronic, and optical and magnetic materials.
-Freshmen and sophomores study basic chemistry, physics, mathematics, and engineering science and are introduced to the fundamental aspects of materials.
+First and second year students study basic chemistry, physics, mathematics, and engineering science and are introduced to the fundamental aspects of materials.
 Two English courses taken in the freshman year provide the foundation for further instruction in communications that is integrated throughout the curriculum.
-Juniors and seniors take courses in the engineering and science of materials including the details of materials processing, structure, and properties.
+Third and fourth year students take courses in the engineering and science of materials including the details of materials processing, structure, and properties.
 The curriculum culminates in a two-course senior design sequence in which students work in teams to design a material, component, or process using previously learned skills and knowledge.

-Five concentration related courses provide flexibility that allow students in their junior-senior years to focus in a particular area of materials.
+Four concentration related courses provide flexibility that allow students in their last two years to focus in a particular area of materials.
 Five hours of free electives allows students to further specialize or pursue other interests.
 Courses in the humanities/fine arts and social sciences ensure that graduates appreciate the role of engineering in today's global society.

 Mission Statement